-In the heart of Ecuador’s most spectacular terrain are the clear rivers’ waters of upper-Andean creeks and the thundering rapids of big water Amazonian tributaries.
+In the heart of Ecuador’s most spectacular terrain are lots and lots of rivers.
+Ecuador has more rivers per square kilometer than any other country on earth.
+There is a huge variety from the clear waters of upper-Andean creeks to the thundering rapids of big water Amazonian tributaries.
 While inaccessible to most travelers, these are our playgrounds.
 Our trips are designed to offer kayakers of all abilities the unique opportunity to experience fantastic whitewater in one of the most interesting regions on earth.
-Roughly half of the runs we do are suitable for rafting and kayaking while the others are kayak only.
-We have never encountered an area with a higher concentration of good whitewater rivers and a never-ending season.
+We have never encountered an area with a higher concentration of good whitewater rivers and a never-ending season; and believe us, we’ve scoured the world looking!
 The combination of steady rainfall and amazing topographic relief add up to one of the world’s best whitewater areas.
 Many of our guests are well-traveled paddlers who keep returning to Ecuador because of the abundance of great whitewater all concentrated into a super small area.
 You will definitely spend more time paddling than driving on our trips!
+Plus, our team of world class guides live and play on these rivers year-round, so you know you’ll be in good hands with them.
 Below we have listed just a sampling of the rivers found in the area around our river base.
 Check out the Kayaker’s Guide to Ecuador for more information on these and other runs.
+If you are interested in protecting the amazing rivers of Ecuador’s Amazon Basin, please visit the Ecuadorian Rivers Institute.
+A portion of each guests’ trip fee goes to the ERI.

 Rio Quijos - Class III+ to Class V